bitforce/Algorithms/tutorial/sorting/quick/README.md

 _BCT_:
   When the partition divides the list into two (nearly) equal pieces, the recursive calls process only half the list size and consequently this makes only n=2^x calls before we reach a list length of 1.
-The ideal factor comes into play...
+As the sublist progressively cuts itself in half, the traversal of said list is on length of that sublist; whereby in an ideal scenario, the list and following sublists split in half perfectly for every partition call.

 _WCT_: